 MOST NOTABLE BENEFITS OF SWIMMING THAT HELP WITH PECTUS EXCAVATUM

 - It lessens stress and reduces the levels of cortisol in your body.

 - It enhances coordination and balance and improves your posture.

 - Swimming increases the flexibility of the chest muscles, bones, and cartilage.
 These parts of the body are activated while performing various swimming strokes.

 - It is an excellent low-impact treatment for injuries or other physical conditions.

 - Swimming offers enjoyable ways to cool off on hot days.

-- It is very convenient and cheap – you can swim in pools, lakes, rivers, and oceans.
+- It is convenient and cheap – swimming in pools, lakes, rivers, and oceans.
 Just make sure that you swim in a safe environment.

 You mainly depend on the muscle groups in your upper body, such as the chest muscles, for propulsion in lap swimming.
 The leg muscles are enormous and require a lot of energy.
 Dynamic kicking will tire you out quickly.

 SIMPLE TIP FOR MORE EFFECTIVE DEFORMITY CORRECTION